OctopusDeploy/docs/docs/reference/csrf-and-octopus-deploy.md

   h.
 Do you have other web applications hosted on the same server?
   i.
 Do you have other web applications hosted on the same domain? (for example: octopus.mycompany.com and myapp.mycomany.com?)
   j.
 Do you have any intermediary network devices (like proxies or web application firewalls) which may be stripping custom HTTP headers or cookies from your requests?
   k.
 Please [record the problem occurring in your web browser](/docs/how-to/record-a-problem-with-your-browser.md) and send the recording to us for analysis.
-Please record the following steps: Sing out of Octopus Deploy, sign back in again, and then try to do the action that fails.
+Please record the following steps: Sign out of Octopus Deploy, sign back in again, and then try to do the action that fails.